Melanie Bates Consulting, LLC

 Director of Communications Apr 2016–Dec 2018

 Responsible for all FPF communications requirements including website updates, media relations, internal member communications, and social media presence.
-Assists with development of FPF’s strategic communications plan.
-Supports availability of written or in-person representation of FPF’s position on important public policy questions on consumer privacy issues.
+Assisted with development of FPF’s strategic communications plan.
+Supported availability of written or in-person representation of FPF’s position on important public policy questions on consumer privacy issues.

-American Civil Liberties Union of the Nation's Capital
+American Civil Liberties Union of the District of Columbia

 Director of Policy & Communications Jun 2015–Apr 2016